 Before you decide to take the Math Placement Test again, please consider the following information:

-• There is a mandatory 72 hour “cooling off” period after you first complete the Math Placement Test.
-In order to take the Math Placement Test again, you MUST wait at least 72 hours AND spend 5 hours working in the Prep and Learning Module for your target course.
+- There is a mandatory 72 hour “cooling off” period after you first complete the Math Placement Test.
+To take the Math Placement Test again, you MUST wait at least 72 hours AND spend at least 5 hours working in the Prep and Learning Module for your target course.
 To have the best chance of being successful, you should aim to master 80% of the topics in the Prep and Learning Module.

 Please be advised that it will take 24-48 hours for your Math Placement Test score to update.
 This process is automated and cannot be rushed.